Earn the World’s First B.A. IN Christian Liberal Arts with an emphasis in Civics, Entrepreneurship, and Economics

 FOUNDATIONS OF THOUGHT

 In Foundations of Thought, students examine 6 questions that are essential to what it means to be human.
-Each term students explore the greatest works on one of these questions, building fluency in its history in theology and Christian thought, mathematics, science, politics, and the arts.
+Each term students explore the greatest works on one of these questions, building fluency in its history in philosophy, theology, mathematics, literature, science, politics, and the arts.

 • What does it mean to be Free?